Page cover

-EscapeTwo is a easy windows machine created by and .
+EscapeTwo is a easy windows machine created by ruycr4ft arrow-up-right and Llo0zyarrow-up-right.
 The user rose is authenticated in SMB and we found Accounting Department Share which contains the files.
 The file contains the password for sql_svc user.
 By using the sql_svc credentials and leveraging xp_cmdshell we get the shell.
 The sql configuration file contains the password for user ryan.
 The shell is accessed using evil-winrm.
 The bloodhound shows us that the ryan has some privileges over ca_svc.
 The privileges is used to modify ownership of ca_svc.
 Gaining the full-control over ca_svc, the vulnerable certificate DunderMifflinAuthentication is found, which is vulnerable to ESC4 attack and which is exploited to privilege escalated into Administrator.

 OS